-Implementation plan as disclosed in Prospectus Actual progress achieved up to the year ended 31 December 2019 Expanding gas station network by constructing one CNG refuelling station Obtained quotations for equipment and settled deposits for certain station equipment Discussing with consultants on the engagement terms and design work of the gas refuelling station Submitted the application to the relevant government authorities for the construction of new refuelling station and negotiating with officials in relation to the specific requirements Expected to complete the implementation by end of 2020 Expanding gas station network by constructing one combined CNG/LNG Performed site visits and estimated traffic flow of possible sites to identify suitable site refuelling station Obtained quotations and settled deposits for certain station equipment Discussing with consultants on the engagement terms and design work of the gas refuelling station Submitted the application to the relevant government authorities for the construction of new refuelling station and negotiating with officials in relation to the specific requirements Expected to complete the implementation by end of 2020 Upgrading infrastructures and facilities of our Jingzhou Primary Station to equip it Engaged consultant for modification design of Jingzhou Primary Station and settled the prepayment for the consulting services with LNG processing capacity Discussing with contractors on engagement terms and construction work of facility building Purchased tanker trucks and certain station equipment Informed the relevant government authorities in relation to the proposed installation of new facilities at our Jingzhou Primary Station with LNG processing capability Expected to complete the implementation by end of 2020
+Implementation plan as disclosed in Prospectus Actual progress achieved up to the year ended 31 December 2020 Expanding gas station network by constructing one CNG refuelling station Obtained quotations for equipment and settled deposits for certain station equipment Discussing with consultants on the engagement terms and design work of the gas refuelling station Submitted the application to the relevant government authorities for the construction of new refuelling station and negotiating with officials in relation to the specific requirements Expected to complete the implementation by end of 2021 Expanding gas station network by constructing one combined CNG/LNG Performed site visits and estimated traffic flow of possible sites to identify suitable site refuelling station Obtained quotations and settled deposits for certain station equipment Discussing with consultants on the engagement terms and design work of the gas refuelling station Submitted the application to the relevant government authorities for the construction of new refuelling station and negotiating with officials in relation to the specific requirements Expected to complete the implementation by end of 2021 Upgrading infrastructures and facilities of our Jingzhou Primary Station to equip it with LNG processing capacity Engaged consultant for modification design of Jingzhou Primary Station and settled the prepayment for the consulting services Discussing with contractors on engagement terms and construction work of facility building Constructing additional facility building, compressor room and electricity switchboard room Purchased tanker trucks and certain station equipment Informed the relevant government authorities in relation to the proposed installation of new facilities at our Jingzhou Primary Station with LNG processing capability Expected to complete by end of 2021

 In relation to the required government approval for the above implementation plans, we have submitted the relevant application and have been in discussion with the government officials on the approval progress.
 However, due to the COVID-19 outbreak in Mainland China, the approval process from the relevant government authorities has been delayed.
 Nevertheless, the Group has commenced other preparation works.
 Upon receiving the relevant approval from the government authorities, the Group would carry out feasibility study including environmental impact assessment to further implement the plans.
-The unutilised net proceeds have been placed with licensed banks in the PRC as at 31 December 2019.